joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/07/28/nyregion/nyc-apartments-world-trade-center.html?searchResultPosition=1

 **Wage Growth Slowed in Second Quarter, a Sign the Economy is Cooling**\
-`Pay and benefits increased 1 percent, down from 1.2 percent in the first three months of the year.`\
+`Pay and benefits increased 1 percent, down from 1.2 percent in the first three months of the year.
+The cooling will be welcomed by policymakers who have been worried that rapidly rising wages could make it harder to get inflation under control.`\
 https://nytimes.com/2023/07/28/business/inflation-wages-economy.html?searchResultPosition=2

 **The Fed’s Preferred Inflation Measure Cooled in June**\